Documenting the American South Logo

 My goodness.

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 And he was talking to some of them about how he'd pick up his little girl.
 He'd just get her around and hold her with this one; he couldn't hold her with the other arm.
 And he came over here one day, and my grandson from Southport was here, and he's got two little girls.
 The oldest one was just in a playpen.
 She could walk, but she stayed in a playpen, and she was in there in Hettie's room.
 And he went on in there and I went in there, and he had picked her up.
 He says, "Now don't you all say anything to me about how I hold this baby.
-I hold mine that way." [laughter]
+I hold mine that way."
+[Laughter]

 MARY FREDERICKSON: